 Notes on mineral resources: 1.
-The mineral resources in this estimate were independently prepared, including estimation and classification, by BBA USA Inc., and are reported in accordance with CIM Definition Standards for Mineral Resources and Mineral Reserves (May 2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (2019).
+The mineral resources in this estimate were independently prepared, including estimation and classification, by BBA USA Inc., and are reported in accordance with the definition for mineral resources in S-K 1300.
 2. Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-3. Mineral resources are reported in situ, inclusive of mineral reserves.
-4. The mineral resources for Santa Cruz, East Ridge, and Texaco deposit were completed using Datamine Studio RM software.
-5. The effective date of the mineral resources is June 2, 2025.
-6. Mineral resources constrained assuming underground mining methods for the Santa Cruz deposit is reported at a NSR cutoff of US\$32.00 for concentrator; Texaco deposit is reported at a NSR cutoff of US\$32.00 for concentrator; and East Ridge deposit is reported at a NSR cutoff of US\$40.00 for concentrator; Texaco deposit is reported at a NSR cutoff of US\$40.00 for concentrator; and East Ridge deposit is reported at a NSR cutoff of US\$40.00 for longhole stoping and US\$50.00 for drift and fill.
-The cutoff reflects the total operating costs to define reasonable prospects for eventual economic extraction by conventional underground mining methods.
+3. Mineral resources are reported in situ, inclusive of mineral resources for Santa Cruz, East Ridge, and Texaco deposit were completed using Datamine Studio RM software.
+5. The mineral resources are current at June 23, 2025.
+6. Mineral resources constrained assuming underground mining methods for the Santa Cruz deposit are reported at an NSR cutoff of US\$32.00 for heap leach and US\$34.00 for concentrator; and East Ridge deposit is reported at a NSR cutoff of US\$40.00 for longhole stoping and US\$50.00 for drift and fill.
+The cutoff reflects the total operating costs to define reasonable prospects for economic extraction by conventional underground mining methods.
 Material from within mineable shape-optimized wireframes has been included in the mineral resource.
-Underground mineable shapes optimization costs of US\$4.00/b, gold price of US\$4.00/b, gold price of US\$4.00/oz.
-Process costs of US\$7.00 to US\$40.00 per processed tonne; direct mining costs between US\$2.63 per processed tonne, onsite processed tonne; direct mining costs between US\$2.00 to US\$40.00 per processed tonne; direct mining costs between US\$2.63 per processed tonne, onsite processed tonne; direct mining costs between US\$2.63 per processed tonne, onsite processed tonne; direct mining costs between US\$4.00 to US\$40.00 per processed tonne, onsit
+Underground mining method costs (leach, long hole or term copper price of US\$1,900/oz, and silver price of US\$2.00 to US\$40.00 per processed tonne; direct mining costs of US\$2.00 to US\$40.00 per processed tonne; onsite processing costs (leach, long hole or term copper, 90% for residual copper, 90% for residual copper, 59% for gold, and 69% for silver.
+8. Density was applied using weighted averages by deposit subdomain.
+9. Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade, and contained metal content.